Photo by MJTH / Shutterstock.com

-If the warm air and budding trees of spring make you want to freshen your house, you’re in great company.
+If the warmer air and budding trees of spring make you want to freshen your house, you’re hardly alone.

 Vulcano / Shutterstock.com

-Why buy artificial scents when you can easily, and inexpensively, bring natural ones into your home?
-Chasing Foxes recommends several DIY scents including lemon and rosemary.
+Why buy artificial scents or expensive essential oils when you can easily and inexpensively bring the real thing into your home?
+Chasing Foxes recommends several DIY scent combinations, including lemon and rosemary.
 Just heat them in a frying pan.

 Ollyy / Shutterstock.com